Bluetooth is a wireless technology that allows the sharing of data with different appliances.

 Most Bluetooth devices have a maximum connectivity range of about 9 meters, and that distance can be affected by a blockade like a wall.

-Bluetooth is in near 65% of mobile phones.
+Bluetooth is in near 95% of mobile phones sold today.
 Most mobile phone companies are linking phones as remote controls.

 A mobile phone connected to the Bluetooth TV would allow multiple users to bring up their profiles filled with personalized data, recommendations, and even social media profiles as they watch television.

 If a user wants to search for something on the Tv via the phone turned remote, users can use Triple-Tap text Entry, which prompts them to key in letters by pressing number keys on their phones.